Windows STOP: unknown hard error with the ntdll.dll file

 Defective EIDE/IDE cable.

-Verify your computer does not have a defective EIDE/IDE cable by either swapping the cable connected to your hard drive with a known good cable or purchasing a new cable to be used in the computer.
+Verify your computer doesn't have a defective EIDE/IDE cable by swapping your current cable with a known good one, or purchasing a new one.

 Another EIDE/IDE device on the cable as hard drive